aptech/docs/docs/CR-nextnnextnevn.rst

 Remarks
 -------

-:func:`nextn` and :func:`nextnevn` determine allowable matrix dimensions for computing FFT's.
 The Temperton FFT routines (see table below) can handle any matrix whose dimensions can be expressed as:

 .. math::

-   2px3qx5rx7s

-..
-DANGER:: fix equations
+   2p \times 3q \times 5r \times 7s

 where *p*, *q* and *r* are nonnegative integers and *s* is equal to 0 or 1.

-with one restriction: the vector length or matrix column size must be even (*p* must be positive) when computing RFFT's.
+The one restriction is that the vector length or matrix column size must be even (*p* must be positive) when computing RFFT's.

-:func:`fftn`, etc., automatically pad matrices (with zeros) to the next allowable dimensions; :func:`nextn` and :func:`nextnevn` are provided in case you want to check or fix matrix sizes yourself.
+The :func:`fftn`, etc., functions will automatically pad matrices (with zeros) to the next allowable dimensions.
+The functions :func:`nextn` and :func:`nextnevn` are provided in case you want to check or fix matrix sizes yourself.

 Use the following table to determine what to call for a given function and matrix: